 I always say: salads don't have to be boring!
-So today, I'm bringing you this Tempeh Salad with Miso Ginger Sauce....so yum!
+So today, I'm bringing you this Tempeh Salad with Miso Ginger Sauce....so yummy!
 Marinated tempeh, fresh vegetables for the salad, and a flavorful miso ginger sauce.

-Now, before the word "tempeh" scares you away, know that this can be made with any of your preferred protein source.
+Now, before the word "tempeh" scares you away, know that this can be made with any of your preferred protein sources.
 Marinated tofu works wonderfully if tempeh is not your thing (but don't knock it till you try it!).

 What is tempeh?